Dixon High School Suspect's Mom Bought Gun Used In Shootout

 Matthew Milby was wounded in a shootout with Dixon High School resource officer Mark Dallas outside the school auditorium Wednesday morning.

-Dallas was on duty at the school at 8 a.m. when he heard several shots fired near the auditorium, where students were preparing for a graduation ceremony rehearsal.
+Dallas was on duty at the school at 8 a.m. when he heard several shots fired near the auditorium, where about 200 students were preparing for a graduation ceremony rehearsal.

 Officer Dallas rushed to the area and confronted Milby, who fled on foot outside the school.